Feynlady/QuoteQueen/README.md

 - [ ] Section 8: Earned Value Analysis (use assumptions when needed)
 - [ ] Section 9: Risk Analysis (use scope document for inspiration)
 - [ ] Section 10: Design document** (see Design document)
-- [ ] Section 11: Deep critical thinking and discussion of the results - lessons learned and future work section
+- [ ] Section 11: Deep critical thinking and discussion of the results - lessons learned and future work section (add what we did not do thoroughly - feasibility analysis OR add a Fesibility analysis section in final report)

 #### **Design document (part of final report and presentation):
 - [ ] The application architecture, with reviewing each tier and connection between tiers.